-The team has also maintained a standard of academic excellence during Flygh's tenure.
-In every season he has been here the team has had at least 16 ECAC Hockey All-Academic Team selections, leading the league in 2010-11 and tying for the league lead in 2011-12.
-The team has also had three Academic All-Ivy League selections in his first four years: Snikeris in 2010-11, Zupon in 2012-13 and Tara Tomimoto '13 in 2013-14, Leonoff in 2014-15 and Janelle Ferrara '16 in 2015-16.
+The team has also received multiple academic honors during Flygh's tenure.
+In every season he has been here the team has had at least 16 ECAC Hockey All-Academic Team selections, including a league-best 19 in 2010-11.
+The team also had five Academic All-Ivy League selections in his first seven years: Snikeris in 2010-11, Zupon in 2012-13, Tara Tomimoto '13 in 2013-14, Leonoff in 2014-15 and Janelle Ferrara '16 in 2015-16.

 Flygh’s nine-year career as an assistant coach prior to coming to Yale was marked by consistent success; teams he coached for had a combined winning percentage of .701 (176-69-21) and he was a part of six seasons of 20 or more wins.
 Flygh came to Yale after three seasons as an assistant at Harvard.
 There, he helped the Crimson to a 71-20-8 overall record, two NCAA tournament appearances, two ECAC Hockey regular season championships, two Beanpot tournament championships and one ECAC Hockey tournament championship.
 He was a part of Harvard’s perfect 22-0-0 ECAC Hockey regular season in 2007-08, the same year the Crimson advanced to the NCAA’s Frozen Four.

 Flygh had a pair of stints leading Harvard while head coach Katey Stone was away coaching for USA Hockey.
 The Crimson went 4-0-1 in those games.
 His primary coaching responsibilities included working with the defense and the penalty-killing unit.
 Harvard was ranked in the top four in the country in scoring defense each year that Flygh was there, and led the nation in that category in 2007-08 (1.00 goals per game).
 Harvard was also ranked in the top six in penalty killing each year that Flygh was there.

 Flygh served as an assistant coach at Minnesota-Duluth for three seasons, working with the defense and penalty killing unit.
 The Bulldogs made the NCAA tournament every year that he was there.
 They advanced to the NCAA Frozen Four championship game in 2007 and posted an overall record of 72-26-9.
-Among his proteges at UMD was current Yale assistant coach Jessica Koizumi.

-Over Flygh’s tenure, UMD ranked fourth nationally in goals allowed per game and third in penalty killing.
+During Flygh’s tenure, UMD ranked fourth nationally in goals allowed per game and third in penalty killing.
 During his first season in 2004-05, the UMD penalty kill unit allowed just 16 goals in 206 power plays, leading the country with a 92.2-percent efficiency.

 Flygh began his coaching career at his alma mater, New England College, as a graduate assistant with the men’s ice hockey team in 2001-02.
 He helped the Pilgrims to a 53-23-4 record and three second-place finishes in three seasons before moving on to Minnesota-Duluth.
-One of his players at New England was current Yale assistant coach Eddie Ardito.

 As a player for New England, Flygh was the Pilgrims’ defensive player of the year.
 He went on to play professional hockey in Sweden for the Lysekil Vikings.